dhall-lang/dhall-lang/nixops/README.md

 [`./nixops/logical.nix`](./logical.nix), and you can update them by creating a pull request to amend that file.

-There currently is not a good way to locally test your changes, but you can at least locally verify that the machine configuration builds correctly by running:
+Verify that the machine configuration builds correctly by running:

 ```bash
 $ nix build --file ./release.nix machine
 ```

+See the section [Testing](#testing) on how to run the built configuration locally in a virtual machine.

 If you have SSH access to the machine then you can also do a test deploy by
 running: